Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 What happens if I fail to take my RMD?

-If you don’t take your required minimum distribution, you will be hit with a steep 50% penalty on the amount that should have been withdrawn.
+If you don’t take your required minimum distribution, you may be hit with a penalty up to 25% the amount that should have been withdrawn.

-For example, if your required minimum distribution for the year is $20,000 and you fail to withdraw it, the IRS would impose a $10,000 penalty.
+For example, if your required minimum distribution for the year is $20,000 and you fail to withdraw it, the IRS could impose a $5,000 penalty.

-Therefore, taking out the exact amount of your RMD each year is vital to avoid any hefty penalties.
+Although a CPA may be able to help you reduce this penalty, taking out the exact amount of your RMD each year is the best way to avoid any hefty penalties.

 RMDs and inherited IRAs